-In 2018, an assessment was carried out by the directors in conjunction with the audit committee, which concluded that there were no significant changes to the underlying assumptions of the detailed valuation carried out in the previous year.
-The current value of the company's investment properties is reflective of the fair value as at 31 December 2018.
+In 2019, an assessment was carried out by the directors in conjunction with the audit committee, which concluded that there were no significant changes to the underlying assumptions of the detailed valuation carried out by professional qualified valuers in previous years.
+The current value of the company's investment properties is reflective of the fair value as at 31 December 2019, and is made on the basis of open market values taking cognisance of the specific location of the property, the size of the site together with its development potential, the availability of similar properties in the area, and whenever possible, having regard to recent market transactions for similar properties in the same location.